mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 When we use `*ngFor`, we're telling Angular to essentially treat the element the `*` is bound to as a template.

-> Note: Angular's `<ng-template>` element is not a true Web Component, it merely mirrors the concepts behind it to allow you to use `<ng-template>` as it's intended in the spec.
-When we Ahead-of-Time compile, we will see no `<ng-template>` elements.
+> Angular's `<ng-template>` element is not a true Web Component (unlike `<template>`).
+It merely mirrors the concepts behind it to allow you to use `<ng-template>` as it's intended in the spec.
+When we compile our code (JiT or AoT), we will see no `<ng-template>` elements outputted in the DOM.
 However, this doesn't mean we can't use things like Shadow DOM, as they are still [completely possible](/emulated-native-shadow-dom-angular-2-view-encapsulation).

 Let's continue, and understand what `ngFor`, `let-contact` and `ngForOf` are doing above.